mojs/mojs.github.io/docs/api/utils/stagger.md

 ### Basic Usage:

-`stagger` is a function `not cunstructor!` that wraps `ANY` module to create staggered animations.
+`stagger` is a function `not constructor!` that wraps `ANY` module to create staggered animations.
 You can treat `stagger` function as a `prism` is mounted on top of modules and splits input properties evenly between them:

 ```javascript
 // wrap shape in stagger